semuconsulting/pyubx2/README.md

 | SET (0x01)  | command input *to* the receiver          | `ubxtypes_set.py`  |
 | POLL (0x02) | query input *to* the receiver            | `ubxtypes_poll.py` |

+If you're simply streaming and/or parsing the *output* of a UBX receiver, the mode is implicitly GET.
+If you want to create or parse an *input* (command or query) message, you must set the mode parameter to SET or POLL.

+**NB:** Once instantiated, a `UBXMessage` object is immutable.

 ## Reading (Streaming)

 ```